|Business Rating:||4.7 / 5|

 - Free employee cards – You can add employee cards to your account for no additional charge.
 Their purchases will also earn 2% cash back and contribute to the spending totals required to earn the card’s sign-up and annual bonuses.

 - Travel and purchase protection – You’ll enjoy a suite of benefits, including travel and emergency assistance, extended warranty coverage, auto rental insurance, lost luggage replacement and purchase security.
-Purchase security covers purchases that need to be replaced, repaired or reimbursed for the first 90 days in the event of loss, damage, theft or fire.
+Purchase Assurance covers eligible purchases that need to be replaced, repaired or reimbursed for the first 90 days in the event of loss, damage, theft or fire.
 These are all useful travel insurance benefits, though not particularly impressive at this price point.
 Terms, conditions and exclusions apply.
 Refer to your Guide to Benefits for more details.

 - Virtual card numbers – You can get an added layer of protection against fraud when using your card online with a virtual card number from Capital One.
 Virtual card numbers allow you to make online purchases without sharing your actual card number or paying through a third-party site like PayPal.
 This also gives you extra peace of mind in the event of a data breach at a company that’s used your virtual card number.